bullhorn/rest-api-docs/source/includes/_query.md

 }
 ```

-The `Query` call retrieves a list of entities.
+Retrieves a list of entities.
 The query is performed against the database.
 The `where` parameter accepts Java Perstance Language (JPQL) syntax, which is similar SQL syntax.
-Access the data via that database is only performant when query very specific data, otherwised it is preferred that you use the [Search](/#search) call.
+Access the data via that database is only performant when you query very specific data.
+Otherwise it is preferred that you use the [Search](#search) call if it is available for the entity type for which you want to search.

 <aside class="notice">NOTE: At least one of the required parameters(fields and layout) or both must be specified.</aside>